sannae/the-notebook/docs/web/aspnetcore.md

 * Create the classes in `/Models` mirroring the data models
 * Create the database context in `/Data/DATABASENAMEContext.cs`
 	* The connection string should _not_ be hardcoded: instead it should be securely stored, e.g. [follow here](https://aka.ms/ef-core-connection-strings)
+	* If you don't want/need to create it manually, you could [scaffold it](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/adding-model?view=aspnetcore-7.0&tabs=visual-studio#scaffold-movie-pages) together with the corresponding Controller

 > One way to do this is by storing them in a separate JSON file using [User Secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows) ([YourProject]>[Manage User Secrets]) that you can exclude from source control.